 The OpenLab, https://openlab.citytech.cuny.edu/

-I am one of the co-directors for the OpenLab, an open digital platform for teaching, learning, and collaborating.
+From 2014-2020, I served as Co-Director of the OpenLab, an open digital platform for teaching, learning, and collaborating.
 The OpenLab was launched in Fall 2011 by New York City College of Technology, CUNY (City Tech), a public, urban, commuter institution located in downtown Brooklyn.
 Built using open-source software (WordPress / BuddyPress), the OpenLab provides an academic social network where students, faculty, and staff connect, create profiles and portfolios, and collaborate in courses, projects, and clubs.
 Part of a U.S. Department of Education Title-V grant espousing hands-on, active learning to revitalize general education at a college of technology, the OpenLab is a laboratory for networked, open collaboration and multimodal composing.

 The Writing Studies Tree, http://writingstudiestree.org/